burakkuru5534/go-ticket/README.md

  if quantity greater than allocation then our response:

  4xx kind of error and error message: there is not any available tickets.

+ ### Project Run

+ This project could build in your local also this is a dockerized project.

+ sudo docker build . -t go-ticket-docker sudo docker-compose up -d --build docker exec -it postgres psql -U postgres

+### Test

+I used postman and jmeter for testing.

+You can use postman to create ticket options and get ticket options.
+But I needed to jmeter to test concurrent requests.
+So that's why you can test purchases api with jmeter.

+I also used golang's test libary to test database connection and table controls.